monkeywithacupcake/vba-methods/README.md

 # vba-methods
 A collection of Subs and Functions to do things in Excel VBA For Microsoft Office 16.

-Functions are saved as .vba files to ensure the repository language is correct.
+Subs and Functions are saved as .vba files to ensure the repository language is correct.
+*What is the difference?* Generally, a Sub does a thing and a Function returns a thing.

 ## How to Contribute
 PRs and Issues welcome.
 Use Issues for questions.
 Use PRs for new functions.